gabrieleiannetti/tools_sysadmin_and_softdev/README.md

 ## Motivation

-This guide is designed to give a short and practical introduction to support my teaching leasons at the institue.
+This guide is designed to give a short and practical introduction to the topic.

 ## Table of Contens